mbenzekri/formulizer/README.md

 - update `./docs/debug.json` file with the initial schema/data to debug
 - Ensure Live Sserver running and open [debug link](http://127.0.0.1:5500/docs/debug.html#debug)

+## Directory structure
 # TODO LIST

-- reference to data example not working
+- from to data example not working
 - ISSUE: in the documentation click chapter "'format' keyword" then "Basic fields" the field geolocation from previous form stay displayed in second form